helayoty/fiberd/docs/quickstart.md

 # Quickstart

-Build fiberd, run an agent on this machine, and exercise the four verbs.
-Everything beyond that is one `make` target away and is described where it lives: the backends in this page's second half, the environments and consumers in the examples' own READMEs.
+Build fiberd, run an agent on this machine, and exercise the four protocol operations.
+This page covers the runnable path.
+The conceptual guides explain the results, while each environment and consumer has its own example README.

 ## Build